xtaran/dist-detect/PITCHME.md

 * which OS/distribution is running.
 (Might report multiple possibilities.)

-    * …f the OS/distribution is EoL
+    * if the OS/distribution is EoL

 * which package version is running.
 (Might not be possible.)